Bubobubobubobubo/sardine/README.md

 # Num: 5
 ```

 This is an incredibely useful feature to keep track of state between iterations of your function.
-It has some musical implications as well!
+Sardine users refer to these functions as **swimming functions**.
+They have some nice musical implications as well!
 Temporal recursion makes it very easy to manually code LFOs, musical sequences, randomisation, etc...
-Some functions will soon be added to make written these less verbose.
+Some functions will soon be added to make these less verbose for the end-user.
 For now, you are on your own!

 Temporal recursive functions have only one drawback: they NEED a `delay` argument.
 If you don't provide it, `Sardine` will default to using `delay=1`, a quarter note.

 ### Triggering sounds / samples / synthesizers

+The easiest way to trigger a sound with `Sardine` is to send an OSC message to `SuperDirt`.
+Sardine can either boot its own `SuperDirt` instance or let you do it if you are willing to:
+- **Default:** `SuperDirt` will be booted everytime the library is imported.
+- **Manual:** `SuperDirt` (and `SuperCollider`) needs to be booted independently on the default port (`57120`).

+The configuration file, automatically created the first time you boot Sardine, can help you to tune the defaults.

-The easiest way to trigger a sound with `Sardine` is to send an OSC message to `SuperDirt`. `SuperDirt` must be configured and booted separately from `Sardine`.
-The `SuperDirt` object can be used to do so.
-The syntax is nice and easy and wil remind you of TidalCycles if you are already familiar with it. `SuperDirt` has been aliased to `S` to make it easier to type.
+The `SuperDirt` object is your main interface to `SuperDirt`.
+The syntax is nice and easy and wil remind you of *TidalCycles* if you are already familiar with it. `SuperDirt` has been aliased to `S` to make it easier to type.

 ```python
 S('bd').out() # a bassdrum (sample 0 from folder 'bd')